xpack/web-doxygen/website/docs/api/files/src-utf8-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Returns the number of bytes making up a single UTF8 character given the first byte in the sequence.</p>
+Returns the number of bytes making up a single UTF8 character given the first byte in the sequence.

-<p>Declaration at line 54 of file <a href="/web-doxygen/docs/api/files/src/utf8-h">utf8.h</a>, definition at line 23 of file <a href="/web-doxygen/docs/api/files/src/utf8-cpp">utf8.cpp</a>.</p>
+Declaration at line 54 of file <a href="/web-doxygen/docs/api/files/src/utf8-h">utf8.h</a>, definition at line 23 of file <a href="/web-doxygen/docs/api/files/src/utf8-cpp">utf8.cpp</a>.

 <div class="doxyProgramListing">